AlexandraAncaGabor/huawei-health-app-final-project/README.md

 - Only a small part of the application was covered because this was the request.
 - I think that the more you test, the more defects you discover or improvement ideas;
 - It seems that this app has many more bugs;
 - Working with Jira and Zephyr was a challenge because I didn't use them before but in the end it was quite easy.
-I  think I should explore them more in my future projects because It helped me in this one and I liked using them.
+I  think I should explore them more in my future projects because it helped me in this one and I liked using them.